cdchoy/website_tutorial/workshop_lesson.md

 There are a lot of third-parties that sell domain names.
 My preferred provider is Google Domains because it's easy to use and provides additional resources like subdomain redirects and custom emails for free!

+## Setting up your GitHub Repo (part 2)

 ## Using Hugo

+There are a lot of ways to generate professional looking website pages.
+You could code your own from scratch, use a third-party interface (like [Wordpress](https://wordpress.com/)), or use a static-site generator (like [Jekyll](https://jekyllrb.com/)).
+For our purposes, we'll be using the free and easy-to-use static-site generator, [Hugo](https://gohugo.io/).
+I say easy-to-use because of the way it plays nicely with GitHub and the way it requires little-to-no HTML knowledge.

+So, let's get into it and follow Hugo's quickstart tutorial: [Hugo's Quick Start Page](https://gohugo.io/getting-started/quick-start/)